 Medicine packets (empty)

-Medicine packets cannot be recycled in ACT recycling bins as they are usually mixed product (aluminium and rigid plastics).
+Only medicine packets made entirely from aluminium can be recycled in ACT recycling bins.
 Packets containing medication can be returned to pharmacies for responsible disposal.

 Disposal options

-- If the packet is made entirely from aluminium and at least the size of a credit card, the packaging can go in the recycling bin.
+- If the packet is made entirely from aluminium and bigger than the size of a credit card, it can go in your household recycling bin.

 Related items

-This may include Webster packs; medicines; pill packets; tablets; antibiotics; drug packets; puffer; asthma medication; pharmaceuticals; blister packs.
+This may include Webster packs; medicines; pill packets; tablets; antibiotics; drug packets; puffer; asthma medication; pharmaceuticals; blister packs; Panadol.